-HONOR STUDENT - A student with an American College Test composite score from 21 to 24 is eligible for a one-half (1/2) academic tuition scholarship; a student with a composite score from 25 to 27 is eligible for a full academic tuition scholarship.
-Students who qualify for these scholarships must maintain a 2.5 grade point average.
+A student with an ACT composite score from 20 to 24 is eligible for a one-half academic tuition scholarship.
+A student who qualifies for this scholarship must maintain a 2.5 or higher overall grade point average.

+A student with a composite score from 25 to 26 is eligible for a full academic tuition scholarship.
+A student who qualifies for this scholarship must maintain a 2.5 grade point average.

-A student with a score of 28 or higher is eligible for a presidential scholarship (full tuition +).
-The student must maintain a 3.0 overall grade point average in order to maintain a presidential scholarship.
-If the student falls below the 3.0 overall GPA, the student's presidential scholarship will be reduced to a full scholarship.
+A student with a score of 27 to 28 is eligible for a full academic tuition scholarship plus a \$500 bookstore credit.
+The student must maintain a 3.0 overall grade point average in order to maintain this scholarship.
+If the student falls below the 3.0 overall GPA, the student's scholarship will be reduced to a full scholarship.